Spagoooti/OverTheWire-Bandit/Bandit 0 -> 1.md

 # Commands
 ls, cd, cat, file, du, find
 # Walkthrough
-<br />1.)
-Ssh into the Bandit server and log in as bandit0 using the password bandit0.
+1.)
+Ssh into the Bandit server and log in as bandit0 using the password bandit0. <br />
 2.)
 Search the home directory for a file called readme.
 3.)
 Open the file named readme and save the password.
 # Solution